 - 50,000 workers died from occupational diseases—resulting in an average loss of 150 workers per day

-- Over the last 4 years, the job fatality rate has largely been unchanged, with a rate of 3.4 deaths per 100,000 workers.
+- Over the last 4 years, the job fatality rate has remained fairly steady at 3.4 deaths per 100,000 workers.

 - Workplace violence caused 24,610 serious injuries and killed 803 workers in 2012.